vzletit/nodejs2022Q4-service/README.md

 # Home Library Service

 Demo REST API online library for storing music tracks, artists and their albums with the ability to add to favorites.
-Under the hood uses NestJS and PostgreSQL DB.
+Under the hood uses NestJS and PostgreSQL DB with Prisma ORM.

 ## Prerequisites